 Blessed antibodies, forming into letters

-His eyelids drooped.
-Gorgeous invective tumbled from his lips.
+His lids drooped.
+Gorgeous invective tumbled from his lips:

-When Kor’Thank had been struck by magic lightning, a corresponding blast had reached through the interdimensional ether and electrified the school, shorting its power grid for thirty seconds.
+When Kor’Thank had been struck by magic lightning, a corresponding blast had reached through the interdimensional ether and electrified the school, shorting its power grid out for a period of thirty seconds.
 That was more than enough time for Fido (Fido to the students, Reptar to Peter) to wander out from his alloyed enclosure.
-As he strolled through the halls, he’d broken into two vending machines and eaten seven bags of Lays.
+As he strolled through the halls, he’d broken the glass on two vending machines and eaten seven bags of Lays.

 A piercing scream split the air: “HOLY SHIT—FIDO’S LOOSE!”

-Peter looked wildly around and caught sight of Reptar.
-His buddy was wearing a sparkly party hat, scampering across a set of folded-up bleachers.
+Peter looked wildly around.
+Reptar was wearing a sparkly party hat, scampering across a set of collapsed bleachers.

 Reptar whooshed past Blake, who was deep in the throes of double O negative.
-Blake pointed at the chimp with a shaking arm, screaming, “YOU’RE NOT ME!
+The jock pointed at the chimp with a shaking finger, screaming, “YOU’RE NOT ME!
 YOU’RE NOT ME!”

-Reptar jumped off the bleachers and kick-pushed a wall, channeling his momentum into a sideways somersault.
-He landed near a table and snatched up a tray of buttercream sheet-cake.
-It went down in a snap, coating his mouth and fangs in snowy frosting.
+Reptar paid him no mind; he jumped off the bleachers and kick-pushed a wall, channeling his momentum into a sideways somersault.
+He landed near a table, snatched up a tray of buttercream sheet-cake, and maowed it down in a quick, hungry snap.

 Peter surged across the floor.
 “Reptar!
 Don’t drink the—”

 Too late.
 The chimp plunged his face into a bowl of punch, downing thirty hits of acid in less than a second.
-Peter skidded to a stop, unsure of whether his buddy was going to flip the fuck out.
+Peter skidded to a stop, unsure of whether his simian buddy was about to flip the fuck out.

-The chimp’s eyes went from wide and wondering to narrow and angry.
-He adopted a hunched crouch, as if to say Bring it on, fuckers.
+Reptar’s eyes went from wide and wondering to narrow and angry.
+He sank into a hunched crouch, as if to say Bring it on, fuckers.

-Blake, oblivious to the fact that chimps possessed superhuman strength, cackled with glee.
+Blake, oblivious to the fact that chimps possessed tear-your-nuts-off strength, cackled with glee.
 “Fido here thinks he can beat our asses.
 Time to put him in his place.”
-He looked over his shoulder at his jock minions, all of whom exchanged fist-bumps, knowing nods, and a few murmurs of tha’s wha’s up.
+He looked over his shoulder at his jock minions.
+They exchanged fist-bumps, knowing nods, and a few murmurs of tha’s wha’s up.

 Peter screamed, “Reptar don’t—they’ll KILL YOU!”
-If a kid got hurt, ANOS would execute Reptar—no ifs, ands, or buts about it.
+If a kid got hurt, it wouldn’t matter if Peter managed to get Reptar back to his cage.
+ANOS would execute him; no ifs ands or buts about it.

-As a pair of jocks tackled Peter, Reptar heeded his warning and turtled up, grunting and squirming as Blake and his goons resumed their assault.
-Peter wormed his right arm free but as soon as he clinched with the guy to his left, three more piled atop him.
-His captors stretched him out and pressed him to the floor.
-He craned his head off the deck, watching in helpless fury as his friend was beaten and pummeled.
+Reptar heeded Peter’s warning.
+He turtled up, grunting and squirming as Blake and his goons resumed their assault.
+Peter kept running forward but Chad Renfro darted in front of him and sent him stumbling back with a shove to the chest.
+Peter banged into another jock, clinched up, and three more piled atop him.
+As his captors stretched him out and pressed him to the floor, he craned his head up, watching in helpless fury as his monkey friend was beaten and pummeled.

 The chimp peeked through his fingers, shaking and yelping with each strike.
-What Peter saw broke his heart: Reptar’s face was sad and knowing.
+What Peter saw broke his heart: his friend’s face was sad and knowing.
 It’s okay, his eyes said.
 This is the only way.

 “No,” Peter sobbed.
 “NO!”

-The jocks hoisted the chimp up by his armpits, letting his head drooped forward.
+The jocks hoisted the chimp up by his armpits, letting his head droop forward.
 A dazed moan issued from his lips.